Legal NFL Moneyline Bets

 Yes.
 NFL bettors inside of the United States are allowed to wager on NFL moneyline odds using offshore sportsbooks or domestic state-regulated options.
 If you live in a state with regulated in-person or online sports betting, simply venture to said operation and lay some action on their NFL football money lines.

-However, the sportsbooks we recommend in this guide openly welcome members from Connecticut and Washington state.
+However, the sportsbooks we recommend in this guide openly welcome members from Washington state.
 As you can see, the legal landscape can be a little confusing.
 That’s why we suggest becoming familiar with all regional sports betting laws prior to making any NFL moneyline picks with cash at risk.

 What Is The Moneyline In NFL Betting?